Features#

 Processing and routing#

-WinSyslog uses services, rulesets, filter conditions, and actions to control how messages move through the product.
+WinSyslog uses input services, rulesets, filter conditions, and actions to control how messages move through the product.
 This allows you to:

 receive different inputs on different ports or protocols